bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects/importing.rst

 The Axon Ivy Designer can import several demo projects, which are provided from our maven repository (internet connection needed).
-Those demo projects are in the Ivy Archive (\*.iar) format and can be imported with the help of the *Sample* icon on the welcome page.
+Those demo projects are in the Axon Ivy Archive (\*.iar) format and can be imported with the help of the *Sample* icon on the welcome page.

 Following projects are available for the Designer: